This post is also available in: Français

 To make brioche dough:

-- In the bowl of your mixer, add flour, dry yeast, sugar, salt (put on one side of the bowl and not close to the dry yeast), the egg, and milk.
+- In the bowl of your mixer, add flour, dry yeast, sugar, salt (put on one side of the bowl and not close to the dry yeast), the egg, milk, and butter.
 Knead with the hook on low speed for 10 minutes until the dough pulls away from the bowl.

 - Cover the bowl and place it in a warm place for 2 hours.
 I like to put the bowl in a lightly preheated oven to avoid air currents.